gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 3-22-26  Carbon-Star daytime tests
+Prime with ZWO:  use all extenders.
+Focus is at all the way out...and cam extended.
+Cross piece is ~875 pixels, ...and it's 540 arc-seconds long.
+So, that's .61 arc-seconds per pixel.
+Close to the .56 calc.

+Better way:  use the filter wheel (I think all 3 extenders?).
+That way I'm only racked out about 2cm

+With power-mate:  need all extenders, and almost all the way racked out on focuser.
+Cross-piece is 1795 pixels, or 3.3 pixels per arc second (or .3 arc-seconds per pixel)  Close to calc again.

 # 6-24-25  Processing the Veil
 Went through the various chapters on combining Ha and Oiii.
 I *don't* like doing them as color channels.
 Instead, I'm picking one of the two images to be "background", but then using masks to grab the appropriate pieces.
 For the veil on 6/18, Ha was the one I'm using as background.
 Steps:
 *  Use the "color picker" (select, color range, then pick the "plue" eyedropper) to get most of the red shades (for Ha) or green shades (for Oiii).